 Any converted property must be replaced by the local sponsor with property of equal or greater recreational value and usefulness.
 NDPRD should be notified prior to any change in use.

-The current application cycle closed on December 14, 2012.
+The current application cycle closed on February 10, 2014.
 Applications are under review.
 Project sponsors will be contacted accordingly.